-Throughout the year, we conduct hundreds of tests in our DHEC-certified laboratory to ensure that our water supply meets all EPA and DHEC eansville-Riley standards.
+Throughout the year, we conduct hundreds of tests in our DHEC-certified laboratory to ensure that our water supply meets all EPA and DHEC standards.
 These tests are conducted at every stage of the treatment process and at many locations throughout the nearly 30-mile distribution system.
 In addition, on a regular basis DHEC performs other independent analyses.
 Landrum's drinking water meets drinking water quality that goes beyond regulatory requirements.
-This notable performance is due in part to the participation by the Landrum Water Treatment Facility in the South Carolina Area-Wide Optimization Program (AWOP), which focuses on treatment enhancements.
-The Landrum facility received an AWOP award as well as the AWOP 10 Year Award for achieving the program goals.